adrwxyz/adrw.xyz/notes/code/2019-12-30-nextcloud.md

 * Once on the server, follow these steps to add the ssh keys from your computer to the `~/.ssh/authorized_keys` file on the server: [guide](https://www.cyberciti.biz/faq/how-to-set-up-ssh-keys-on-linux-unix/)
 * Once you've confirmed login works with keys and not password, disable `PasswordAuthentication` in server SSH config (likely in `/etc/ssh/sshd_config`).

+## Nextcloud

+* Install using Ubuntu Snap `snap install nextcloud --edge`.
+We're install edge to get the latest Nextcloud version (18) since Snap stable is still on 16.X.